 1. What information does the City of St. Albert need to keep the alarm permit current?

 We need your most recent information on file to keep your permit current.
-Please contact our office if you have changes to the following:
+Please contact our office if you require changes to the following:

 - Contact information